MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-admin-r-package-management.md

 1. In your local environment:

-    1. Install `deployrUtils` locally [from GitHub](https://github.com/Microsoft/deployrUtils/releases) using your IDE, R console, or terminal window with the following command:
+    1. Install `deployrUtils` locally [from GitHub](https://github.com/Microsoft/deployrUtils/releases) using your IDE, R console, or terminal window with the following commands:

+            library(devtools)
             install_github('Microsoft/deployrUtils')

     2. Create a master R script that you'll use to install the package dependencies across the DeployR grid.